-As described in Section 15.2.1 System Drop-Ins, system drop-ins are special drop-in content elements that are named and controlled by LISTSERV Maestro.
+s described in Section 15.3.1 System Drop-Ins, system drop-ins are special dropin content elements that are named and controlled by LISTSERV Maestro.
 System drop-ins are only available for mailing lists that derive their recipients from data hosted by LISTSERV Maestro.
 They make it possible to include login and unsubscribe links to specific lists in the message are well as use other recipient data to create personalized messages.